getodk/docs/odk1-src/collect-settings.rst

     but you want to reduce the size of image files as much as possible.

+:guilabel:`Show guidance for questions`
+""""""""""""""""""""""""""""""""""""""""
+  Guidance hints on questions can be used to display additional information that is not always needed.
+For example, they can be used to show extra instructions to be used during training or valuable only on a printout.
+If set to `Yes - always shown`, guidance hints will always be displayed below regular hints.
+If set to `Yes - collapsed`, the user will need to tap to view guidance hints.

 .. rubric:: Form import

-:guilabel:`Import saved forms as finalized`
+:guilabel:`Finalize forms on import`
+"""""""""""""""""""""""""""""""""""""
   When enabled, forms added directly to the :file:`instances/` directory are automatically set to :formstate:`Finalized`.
+This is particularly relevant when putting records for an encrypted form directly to the device because encryption happens on finalization.

 .. _id-settings: